-LGA775 Intel® CoreTM2 and Quad-core Processor Ready
+Intel® CoreTM2 Processor Ready

-This motherboard supports the latest Intel® CoreTM2 processors in LGA775 package.
-It also can support Intel® next generation 45nm Multi-Core CPU.
-With new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, Intel® CoreTM2 processor is one of the most powerful and efficient CPU in the world.
+This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package.
+It also supports Intel® 45nm Multi-Core CPU.
+With the new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, Intel® CoreTM2 processor is designed to provide powerful and energy efficient performance.